Safeguarding Players from Harassment & Abuse

 Harassment and abuse presents an important risk to a player's health, participation and performance.
 The FIVB is committed to providing a harassment-free environment and has developed procedures and educational resources in line with the International Olympic Committee (IOC)’s Safeguarding Toolkit

-The FIVB strongly recommends that athletes, parents, coaches, medical personnel and sport officials are informed about how to keep sport safe for all and know how to report cases of harassment and abuse.
+The FIVB strongly recommends that athletes, parents, coaches, medical personnel and sport officials are informed about how to keep sport safe for all and know how to report cases of harassment and abuse and how to report eventual cases.

 The FIVB educates coaches, team personal, Doctors and Therapists and everyone involved with players.